ChivenZhang/OpenMS/README.md

 * Add "VCPKG_ROOT" path to environment.
 * Use vcpkg to install third-party on manifest mode.
 * Use cmake to open CMakeLists.txt and build.
-* See "Sample/DemoService.cpp" for more çs.
+* See "Sample/DemoService.cpp" for more details.

 ## Architecture
 <div align="center">